djjzj1024/VRDL_HW3/README.md

 ## Preparation

-Please install the MMDetection first, you can find the tutorial on their GitHub site.
+Please install the MMDetection first, which you can find the tutorial on their GitHub site.

-Your working directory should be similar as follow
+Your working directory should be similar as follow.

 ```
 .